hove-io/navitia/documentation/slate/source/includes/welcome.md

-Welcome to navitia.io
+Getting started
 =====================

 Overview
 --------

-*navitia.io* is the open API for building cool stuff with transport data.
+*navitia.io* is the open API for building cool stuff with mobility data.
 It provides the following services

 * journeys computation